gmstern/roadrunner/README.md

 ## **GAME INSTRUCTIONS:**

-**TO PLAY:** To play, download the game by clicking on the following link and select "keep".
-You may need to allow game to run by adjusting security preferences/settings.
+**TO PLAY:** To play, download the game from your computer by clicking on the following link and select "keep".
+If you have a Mac may need to allow game to run by adjusting security preferences/settings.
 [Game Link Here](https://github.com/gmstern/roadrunner/raw/master/roadrunner.jar)

 **GAME OBJECTIVE:** In this game, the player is the roadrunner at the bottom of the window and the objective is to get a high score.
 The roadrunner can only move left and right within the road.
+I challenge you to beat my high score of 200! :)

 ![Player](birdPic.png)